pasqal-io/qadence/docs/tutorials/digital_analog_qc/digital-analog-qcl.md

 h_int = add(h_ij(*edge)/r**6 for edge, r in reg.edge_distances.items())
 ```

 To build the digital-analog ansatz we can make use of the standard `hea` function by specifying we want to use the `Strategy.SDAQC` and passing the Hamiltonian we created as the entangler.
-The entangling operation will thus be the evolution of this Hamiltonian `HamEvo(h_int, t)`, where the time parameter `t` is considered to be a variational parameter at each layer.
+The entangling operation will be replaced by the evolution of this Hamiltonian `HamEvo(h_int, t)`, where the time parameter `t` is considered to be a variational parameter at each layer.

 ```python exec="on" source="material-block" html=1 session="da-qcl"
 from qadence import hea, Strategy, RX, RY